Apple (Malus domestica)

 Lavender (Lavendula angustifolia)

-This well- known garden plant is adapted to live in dry conditions.
+This well-known garden plant is adapted to live in dry conditions.
 Its' silver leaves reflect the sun.
+What allows its leaves to do this?
 It is good for doing a bee species survey with students.

 Marram Grass (Ammaphila aranaria) for coastal areas only